railflow/railflow-pytest-plugin/README.md

   smart\_failure\_assignment |
   title |

-To run the test, enter the following command in the terminal from test directory.
+To run the test, execute the following command in the terminal from the test directory:

     pytest --jsonfile output.json